-Didi Gregorius launches 2 home runs in Game 5 of the ALDS (VIDEO)
+Didi Gregorius launches 2 home runs as the Yankees claim a 3-2 lead in Game 5 of the ALDS (VIDEO)

-Didi Gregorius launches 2 home runs in Game 5 of the ALDS
+Didi Gregorius launches 2 home runs as the Yankees claim a 3-2 lead in Game 5 of the ALDS

 Didi Gregorius entered Game 5 of the ALDS 1-for-13 in the series.
 Then, he smashed two home runs to give the New York Yankees a 3-0 lead against the Cleveland Indians.